-Words and symbols need to be supplied "just in time" (small amounts that can be applied in context right away) or "on demand" (larger blocks of talk or texts when learners need them and are ready for them and know they are or ask for them) (Gee 2003, 2013).
-How to situate meanings for words and symbols in different contexts needs to modelled, as does assessing whether things in action in context have worked "right" or not (Bereiter & Scardamalia 1993; Schon 1983).
+Words and symbols need to be supplied "just in time" (small amounts that can be applied in context right away) or "on demand" (larger blocks of talk or texts when learners need them and are ready for them and know they are or ask for them) (Gee 2003, 2013b).
+How to situate meanings for words and symbols in different contexts needs to modelled, as does assessing whether an action in a given context has worked "right" or not (Bereiter & Scardamalia 1993; Schon 1983).